avesanen/botkill/README.md

         "indoor": boolean,          // Indoor contains more walls and rooms, outdoor has more openings "raining": boolean,         // Raing gives -50% to hearing and -20% to sight "rainPropability": float,   // Checked once per minute.
 Raining might stop in 5% propability.
-        "darkness": float,          // 0 - 1, 1 is total darkness.
+        "darkness": float           // 0 - 1, 1 is total darkness.
 Reduces sight.
 0.2 darkness is 20% off from sight.
+    },
     "tiles": [
          {
              "type": int,        // To specify what sprite to draw.
 0=GRASS, 1=DIRT, 2=ASPHALT
-                "x": int,           // Index on x axis "y": int,           // Index on y axis }
+             "x": int,           // Index on x axis "y": int,           // Index on y axis
-        ]
-    },
+         }
+     ],
     "items": [
         {
             "type": int,            // To specify what sprite to draw.
 0=BOX, 1=WALL, 2=TREE, 3=HOUSE etc.